oa-labs/arc-ai-digital-ocean/docs/WEB_UI_GUIDE.md

 **Features:**
 - **View all agents** - Grid view of all configured agents
-- **Create new agents** - Form to create agents with full configuration
+- **Add agents from DigitalOcean** - Import agents from your DigitalOcean deployment
 - **Edit agents** - Modify existing agent settings
 - **Delete agents** - Soft delete (sets `is_active` to false)
 - **Agent cards** show: